 Engaging in the arts for children with cerebral palsy is important for self-expression and can be a type of therapy.
 Art is proven to reduce anxiety and depression and improve cognitive abilities like memory and reasoning.
 Many facilities and schools are beginning to offer guided therapies that use art, music, and dance to help children of all abilities.

 The Importance of Inclusion

-Children living with disabilities have a right to be included in activities and learning experiences as much as any others.
-However, for a long time these children have been excluded from activities it was assumed they could not do, such as sports and sometimes art.
-Inclusion is growing as a movement and it is important because all children deserve to have art in their lives and to benefit from it.
+Inclusion is growing as a movement.
+It is important because all children deserve to have art education in their lives and to benefit from it.
 Inclusion is also necessary for many other reasons: to promote self-esteem and confidence, to increase socializing with peers, and to give every child the best opportunities.

 Art Allows for Non-Verbal Expression

 Making art is a way to express emotions, especially those that are difficult to talk about.
 For a child with a disability, the need to express negative emotions like fear, shame, and anger is intense.

 Being given the tools to be creative and make something, these children can learn to express and communicate these feelings in healthy ways.
 For a child with cerebral palsy who struggles to communicate verbally, art is a potent tool for expressing and releasing emotions and communicating with others.